 Since 1978, the State of Wisconsin and the U.S. Department of Justice

-have funded domestic violence programs through a variety of grants.
+have funded Family Violence Prevention Programs through a variety of grants.

 Domestic Violence can be considered any act of violence towards a family member, and